openobserve/openobserve-docs/docs/docs/storage.md

 > You need to create the bucket in MinIO first.

-## Swift
+## Openstack Swift

-ZincObserve can use MinIO for storing stream data , following environment variables needs to be setup:
+ZincObserve can use Openstack swift for storing stream data , following environment variables needs to be setup:

 | Environment Variable        | Value    | Description                                     |
 | --------------------------- | -------- | ----------------------------------------------- |